 UK-UAE Year of Cultural Collaboration

-Susan Worrall, Director of Special Collections, demonstrates the digital Qur'an manuscript at the launch of the UK-UAE Year of Cultural Collaboration, November 2016.
+Susan Worrall, Director of Special Collections, demonstrates the digital Qur'an manuscript at the launch of the UK-UAE Year of Cultural Collaboration, at Al-Jahili Fort, Al Ain, Abu Dhabi, UAE in November 2016.